Language-Research-Technology/ldaca-documentation/content/using-ldaca/guidance-for-data-governance-decisions/index.md

 Research ethics set shared standards for research processes that uphold and promote important values such as trust, accountability, human rights, and social responsibility, among others, in the pursuit of knowledge and truth.

-In Australia, research ethics are defined in key frameworks such as:<br>
+In Australia, research ethics are defined in key frameworks such as:

 - [Australian Code for the Responsible Conduct of Research](https://www.nhmrc.gov.au/about-us/publications/australian-code-responsible-conduct-research-2018)
 - [National Statement on Ethical Conduct in Human Research](https://www.nhmrc.gov.au/about-us/publications/national-statement-ethical-conduct-human-research-2007-updated-2018)